Skip to content

 You run a stored procedure

-You get the ORA-01031 error because you can't use privileges that are acquired from roles in named stored procedures that run with definer's rights.
-You can use privileges acquired from roles in SQL Plus and anonymous PL/SQL blocks.
+You get the "ORA-01031" error because you can't use privileges that you get from roles in named stored procedures that run with definer's rights.
+Instead, use privileges that you get from roles in SQL Plus and anonymous PL/SQL blocks.

 SQL> CREATE TABLE dept (deptno NUMBER, deptname VARCHAR2(30));